 Fall & Winter Reminders

-From November 1 to April 1, no vehicles may park on City streets between the hours of 12 to 5 AM - or anytime snow accumulation equals or exceeds 2 inches until the street is cleared of snow.
+During this time, no vehicles may park on city streets between the hours of 12 to 5 AM - or anytime snow accumulation equals or exceeds 2 inches until the street is cleared of snow.

 Please consider adopting a fire hydrant by keeping a path shoveled to the hydrant so they can be easily - and more important, quickly - accessed by the fire department in the event of an emergency at your home or in your neighborhood.